AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 5

 members required in cadre for disbanding unit who will disembark

-MELBOURNE where unit will be finalized.”
+MELBOURNE where unit will be finalised.”

 RAN and RAAF Components